The region of Victoria that has the most potential for koala forest restoration is the Moorabool River.

 The current owners are custodians, concerned about biodiversity.
 They contacted Koala Clancy Foundation in the hope they could encourage koalas to re-establish on their land.
 They were open to all our suggestions, and agreed to completely restore the Manna Gum forest over two years.

-With the enthusiastic support of the International Fund for Animal Welfare (IFAW), we are beginning the massive project in 2023, with 3,500 koala trees.
+With the enthusiastic support of the International Fund for Animal Welfare (IFAW), we have begun the massive project in 2023, with the planting of 3,618 koala trees in June 2023.
 In 2024 we will continue with another 2,500 koala trees funded by IFAW.

 If you have property on the Moorabool River and would be interested to make some of it into koala habitat please contact us here